MarketingPip/cemetery_demo-/README.md

 - Terser processes these JS files during the Jekyll build.
 - The resulting files are minified, reducing file size and improving load performance.
 - `_webpack`-generated files are **not affected** by Jekyll Terser, since they are already minified via Webpack.

+### PWA Support

+This site includes **Progressive Web App (PWA)** support via [Google Workbox](https://github.com/GoogleChrome/workbox).

+- It provides offline functionality, allowing the site to load even without an internet connection.
+- A service worker manages caching of assets like HTML, CSS, JS, and images.
+- The site can be installed on mobile devices or desktops, giving it an app-like experience.
+- PWA features work seamlessly alongside Webpack, Tailwind, and other build tools in this project.

 ### How to Set Up